Ani-RudE/java_neocolabs/Unit_1/Basic_and_Operatos/LabExercise/README.md

 #
-#code1 - Write a prog. to find square, cubem and square root.
+#code1 - Write a prog. to find square, cube and square root.

 #code2 - Profit and Loss of scooter